KLIMT & SCHIELE: EROS AND PSYCHEUSA | 2018 | 90 mins. | Not Rated | Art, Documentary, Great Art on Screen

 Wednesday April 17, 2019

 $12 child age 14 or younger

 Doors Open for admissions 30 min. prior to screening

 Buy tickets at Film Center or online now BUY TICKETS

-Eros and Psyche, recounts the start of the Vienna Secession, a magical art movement formed in the late 1890’s for art, literature and music, in which new ideas are circulated, Freud discovers the drives of the psyche, and women begin to claim their independence.
+Eros and Psyche, recounts the start of the Vienna Secession, a magical art movement formed in the late 1890s for art, literature, and music, in which new ideas are circulated, Freud discover the drives of the psyche, and women begin to claim their independence.
 It was a movement that marked a new era outside the confines of academic tradition.

 At the heart of Secession were artists Gustav Klimt and his protégé and dear friend Egon Schiele.
 This exhibition proves an in-depth examination of images of extraordinary visual power: from the eroticism of Klimt’s mosaic-like works to the anguished and raw work of the young Schiele in his magnetic nudes and contorted figures against the backdrop of nocturnal Vienna, full of masked balls and dreams imbued with sexuality.